docker-library/docs/influxdb/content.md

 ## Start InfluxDB 3 Core

-Run InfluxDB 3 Core using either Docker Compose or the CLI.
+Run InfluxDB 3 Core using either Docker Compose or Docker CLI.

 ### Docker Compose

-Create a `compose.yml` file with the configuration:
+To use Docker Compose with persistent storage, create a `compose.yml` file with the following configuration:

 %%COMPOSE%%